belimmer/PerturbationSaliencyEvaluation/applications/atari/README.md

 ## Assorted
+- *`segmentation_test.py`* is used for visually testing LIME with different segmentation algorithms.
+This was used to find parameter ranges for the parameter search.
 - *`custum_atari_wrapper.py`* contains our simplified implementation of the OpenAI Atari wrapper.
 - *`evaluation_utils.py`* contains utility functions used for evaluating our results.
 - *`used_parameters.py`* stores the saliency map parameters which we used in our final sanity checks (*`sanity_checks/sanity_checks_main.py`*), image generation (*`ImageGeneration.py`*) and insertion metric experiments (*`insertion_metric/insertion_metric_main.py`*, even though we still manually inserted the parameters there).